zalenix/portaldocs/portal-sdk/generated/top-extensions-sideloading.md

 This helps the developer validate that the extension is ready for standard Portal use in private preview or public preview mode.
 During standard Portal use, the Portal web application loads the UI extension from a URL that is part of the Portal's configuration, as specified in the environment configuration file(s) for the extension.

 Extensions can be loaded on a per-user basis on production deployments.
-It allows the developer to include hotfixes, customize the extension for different environments, and other factors.
+Sideloading allows the developer to include hotfixes, customize the extension for different environments, and other factors.
 Sideloading can be used to test a new extension or an existing extension on a developer's machine with production credentials.
 To reduce phishing risks, the extension is hosted on `localhost`, although it can be hosted on any port.

 The different types of deployment for testing are in the following image.